Synthasmagoria/LDtk-GMS/example.gmx/documentation/01 - install instructions/install instructions.md

 The project should now start without errors.
 When you're in the room with the world object you should be able to press the world reload key (default is "0") and have the reload prompt text show up in the bottom right corner of the UI.

+See the troubleshooting guide if something goes wrong during the setup.
+In order to start placing objects into your LDtk world and load them into you room start following the "getting started" guide.